 I looked at Florence, terrified I killed her.
 I quickly checked her and she was still breathing normally.
 I was relieved she had fainted.
 I called 999.
 Then Florence and I laid her on the couch.
 I couldn’t believe what had happened.
 It was like a movie scene.

 I hugged Florence tightly and she melted in my arms.
 Her whole body was quaking and her heart beat very hard – harder than mine.
 She was extremely terrified and confused as I. I also couldn’t understand what Molly was doing in my house.
 She had to continue enjoying life with her rich man and leave me alone with my great woman.
 I didn’t love her anymore.
 She had to get that simple and obvious truth.
 She blew it.
 It’s over.
 At times they are no second chances.

-I hope you enjoyed the inspirational story that was designed to inspire you to face life.
-It’s based on a true story by the way.
+I hope you enjoyed one of our inspiring christian stories that was designed to inspire you to face life.
+It is based on a true story by the way.
 Don’t forget to leave a comment below.